Chocolate Hummus is the perfect sweet, healthy snack and you won't believe how delicious it tastes with fruit, pretzels, and more.

-Brownie Batter Chocolate Hummus is surprisingly delicious and no one will guess it is made with beans!
+Chocolate Brownie Hummus is surprisingly delicious and no one will guess it is made with beans!
 It's a favorite in our house along with this Black Bean Hummus.

 Chocolate and chickpeas!
-Before you immediately call me crazy, please give it a chance because it is a shockingly good and healthy dessert option.
-Kids go crazy for it and if you are a Weight Watcher, it's 0 SmartPoints on the new Freestyle plan if you make it with stevia or a low calorie sweetener.
+Before you immediately call me crazy, please give it a chance because it is a shockingly good and healthy dessert and snack option.
+Kids go crazy for it and it's actually good for you.

 In terms of serving this tasty chocolate dessert hummus, fruit is the first thing that comes to mind.
 Strawberries, pears, apples, and pineapple are all pretty delicious.
 From there you can reach for things like pretzels, graham crackers, cinnamon pita chips, any thin and crispy cookie, or even toast points.
 My friend even puts it on her kid's waffles in the morning.